SAFEHR-data/PIXL/cli/tests/README.md

+# PIXL cli tests

+This directory contains the code for the tests of the PIXL command line interface.

-Remove the db container and associated data
+In order to remove the db container and associated data after the tests have been run use the following command:

 ```bash
 docker container rm pixl-test-db -v -f